highcharts/highcharts/docs/datagrid/columns.md

 # Columns options

-Many of the available configuration options in DataGrid applies to the columns and their corresponding row and header cells.
+Many of the available configuration options in DataGrid apply to the columns and their corresponding row and header cells.

 ## Defaults